siapy/siapy-cli/README.md

 - Select regions in images for training machine learning (ML) models.
 - Perform image segmentation using a pre-trained ML model.
 - Convert radiance images to reflectance by utilizing a reference panel.
+- Convert segmented areas into spectral signatures.
-- Display spectral signatures for in-depth analysis.
+- Display spectral signatures.
+- Build a machine learning model using these spectral signatures.
+- Classify objects in the images based on the trained model.

 ## 🏃‍♀️ Installation